juanit0o/Projeto1-CNS/README.md

-# Projeto1-CNS
+# CNS repo
-First Project of Computational Numerical Statistics
+Repository with the 3 Computational Numerical Statistics